gbevan/sshui/README.md

 Built using nw.js, Angular and Angular Material.
 The goal is to provide secure persistent SSH tunnels into private networks like AWS VPCs via a Bastion host.
-The tunnels can be set to auto restart after suspend/resume of your workstation (once prompted for the vault password).
+The tunnels can be set to auto restart after suspend/resume of your workstation.

 All credentials/keys are encrypted in a JSON AES256GCM vault using [lowdb](https://github.com/typicode/lowdb).